MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/build-responsive-apps.md

 ### Auto-layout containers

-Two new controls, `Vertical layout container` and `Horizontal layout container`, can be used to automatically lay out child components.

-These containers determine the position of the child components, so you never have to set X, Y for a component inside the container.
+Two controls, `Vertical layout container` and `Horizontal layout container` can be used to automatically lay out child components.
+These containers determine the position of the child components so that you never have to set X, Y for a component inside the container.
 Also, it can distribute the available space to its child components based on the settings, as well as determines both the vertical and horizontal alignment of the child components.

 #### When to use auto-layout containers